 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to recent survey data about manufacturing firms in Texas, the seasonally unadjusted diffusion index for prices paid (share of CEOs seeing a future increase minus share forecasting a decrease) stood at 44.4 in February 2026, compared to 39.0 in January.
+Based on firms' responses to the Texas Manufacturing Outlook Survey carried out by the Dallas FED, the seasonally unadjusted diffusion index for prices paid (share of CEOs seeing a future increase minus share forecasting a decrease) was 46.4 in May 2026, compared to 49.2 in April 2026.

 Sample.
-In this monthly time series, there are 260 records in total.
-The series covers the time period extending from June 2004 to February 2026.
+This monthly time series has 263 observations.
+The series covers the time range going from June 2004 to May 2026.

 History.
-Here's a snapshot of some simple statistics we computed on the entire sample: the diffusion index had a mean of 33.9; it hit a maximum of 67.4 in February 2011; it reached its lowest level of -24.2 in January 2009.
+Here are some descriptive statistics we computed on the full sample: the diffusion index had a mean of 34.1; it achieved a maximum of 67.4 in February 2011; it hit a minimum of -24.2 in January 2009.

 Latest values